 It is important to prepare your congregation to take the CAT.
 To this end, you will want to announce your leadership’s decision to administer the CAT to the congregation and when it will be available.

 Research shows that folks are more likely to comply with a request if they understand WHY they are being asked to do so.
-To this end, we strongly recommend that you introduce the CAT by sending an initial letter by snail mail to everyone on your Assessment Roll.
-The letter should reach each person by name, whether living in the same household or not.
-If your church regularly communicates with your congregation via email, this will work well, too.
+To this end, we strongly recommend that you introduce the CAT by sending an initial letter by snail mail or by email to everyone on your Assessment Roll.
+The letter or email should reach each person by name, whether living in the same household or not.
 Please make sure that your non-computer users get a snail-mail letter.

 The introduction should:

-This letter should be sent approximately 1 week prior to launching the survey.
+This letter/email should be sent approximately 1 week prior to launching the survey.

 AT THE SAME TIME, start verbally publicizing the upcoming assessment in worship, committee meetings, education classes, choir rehearsal, church bulletins, and any other time and place you can think of.
 These announcements should include the same information as above.